KSKovalev/PaperNotes/RL-traffic-signal-control.md

 * vehicles at the odd lanes should turn left to their designated queues
 * all lanes can queue at most 40 vehicles

+## Definition of the RL elements
+* **State:** an eight-dimensional feature vector with each element representing the relative traffic flow at one of the lanes.
+Relative traffic flow - the total delay of vehicles in a lane divided by the average delay at all lanes in the intersection

 ## Experiments